310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 I dunno if this is the right choice or not, but… all I can do is believe, and keep goin’.

 I ain’t good at usin’ my head, y’see… All I ever do up ‘til now is solve things in a fight… don’t know any other way.
 Can’t even think of another.
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 …………
 {% endbubble %}

 {% bubble Kuro pastinjuredsmile %}
-… That’s the whole story, I guess.
+…That’s the whole story, I guess.
 Sorry for makin’ ya listen ta all that boring stuff.

 I’m good from here, Morisawa.
 I got enough energy back ta walk on my own now.

-Hehe… I’m gonna pick up my li’l sis now, don’t wanna keep her waitin’.
+Heheh… I’m gonna pick up my li’l sis now, don’t wanna keep her waitin’.
 Ya really helped me out here.

 Even if I gotta crawl all the way there, I’ll still get there on time as long as I’m on the train.